Swallowtail23/iammeter_home-assistant/README.md

 # Iammeter setup with Home Assistant

-Full dump of my energy management in Home Assistant, with Iammeter meters.
+Full details of my energy management in Home Assistant, with Iammeter meters.

 I have a WEM3080T and a WEM3080, setup as follows: